vsantama/NoName_VictorEla/GDD.md

 **Boulders** are similar to small enemies, but don't attack you.
 There are three types: bronze boulders, silver boulders and gold boulders.
 The more valuable the material is, the more puzzles you have to complete to destroy the boulder.

 **Rocks** fall from the ceiling, and remove some life points if they hit your character.
 To avoid this you must move your character to dodge them.
+There are also rocks on the ground, which you must jump over.

 ### 4.5 Other elements